kevintruong/til/Pipes,-Part-2:-Pipe-programming-secrets.md

 ```

 So do we need to `fflush` too?
 Yes, if you want your bytes to be sent to the pipe immediately!
-At the beginning of this course we assumed that file streams are _line buffered_ i.e. the C library will flush its buffer everytime you send a newline character.
-This is only true for terminal streams - for other filestreams the C library attempts to improve performance by only flushing when it's internal buffer is full.
+At the beginning of this course we assumed that file streams are always _line buffered_ i.e. the C library will flush its buffer everytime you send a newline character.
+Actually this is only true for terminal streams - for other filestreams the C library attempts to improve performance by only flushing when it's internal buffer is full or the file is closed.

 ## When do I need two pipes?